ashwini-org/digidense-learning-ashwini/README.md

-# digidense-learning-ashwini
-repository for testing purpose
+This repository is created for learning Git and GitHub.

+## Lab 1

+Getting familiar with Git repository.